 - Complaining about a sharp pain in the ear

-When one of these symptoms is present, it may be time to get the child to their primary physician.
-When a physician checks you or your child for an ear infection, they will typically use an instrument called an otoscope.
+When one of these symptoms is present, it may be time to get the child to their healthcare provider.
+When a provider checks you or your child for an ear infection, they will typically use an instrument called an otoscope.
 An otoscope is basically a pen light attached to a magnifying glass, and this simple device has been used in medicine for the past 150 years.
 The otoscope comes with several cone-like tips called specula.
-The physician will gently insert the speculum into the ear canal to try to get a view of the surface of the eardrum.
+The healthcare provider will gently insert the speculum into the ear canal to try to get a view of the surface of the eardrum.
 While the otoscope view of the eardrum may provide some relevant information, such as an inflamed and/or bulging eardrum, it cannot view the middle ear where the infection actually resides.

 Otitis Media with Effusion

 Otitis Media with Effusion (OME) occurs when the eustachian tube clogs and fluid cannot drain from your ears to the back of your throat.
 It is incredibly common and, according to the Agency of Healthcare Research and Quality, around 90% of children will have OME by the time they turn ten.
 Just like with AOM, children are much more likely to get OME because of their shorter and more horizontal eustachian tubes.
 Also, children contract more colds and other viral upper respiratory illnesses with more regularity than adults.
 While OME is not actually an ear infection, they are closely related.
 By developing OME, the middle ear fluid serves as a breeding ground for bacteria to grow, which may lead to AOM.